skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Articles]

 ##MEDLINE from OCLC FirstSearch
-Article index for journals in medicine, dentistry, and nursing, targeting health professionals and students.
+Article index for journals in medicine, dentistry, and nursing.
+Aimed primarily at doctors and medical researchers.
 [Health & medicine]
 [Articles]